qlik-oss/qliksense-operator/README.md

 ## Light-Weight git-ops

 Having git repo in the CR, the operator can install QSEoK and initiate a cronjob to watch master branch of the repo.
 Any changes make into the master branch the cron job will apply those changes into the cluster.
 To enable the light-weight git-ops the CR need to be like this.
 When the operator creates the cron job from following spec, it pass the whole CR as an environment vairable `YAML_CONF`.
+The operator changes `rotateKeys:"yes"` to `rotateKeys="no"` so that subsequent apply does not change the JWT keys.
 The cronjob container should have a startup script which reads the `YAML_CONF` and perform gitops stuff.

 ```yaml
 apiVersion: qlik.com/v1